John Fahay

 John Fahay (June 16, 1902 – January 8, 1980) was a player in the National Football League.
 He was a member of the Milwaukee Badgers during the 1925 NFL season before playing the following season with the Racine Tornadoes during the 1926 NFL season.
 That same year he was also a member of the Chicago Bulls of the American Football League.
 After two years away from professional football, he played with the Minneapolis Red Jackets during the 1929 NFL season.

+Prior to playing in the NFL, Fahary played both basketball and football collegiately at Marquette, where he was a captain for the basketball team.
+After retirement, Fahay became the head coach for the Harding High School football team, and also officiated both football and basketball.